tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * An overfitted model memorizes the random patterns of the training data too well.
 It memorizes the quirks of a dataset without identifying the underlying patterns.

-* Consequently, such a model will perform poorly when it encounters new data with similar underlying patterns, but with different quirks.
+* Consequently, such a model will perform poorly when encountering new data with similar underlying patterns but different quirks.

 * In other words, overfit models learn the noise found in the training data, rather than just the signal.